curtisalexander/til/README.md

 * doesn't belong in its own repo
 * isn't something I would use to develop a script

 Currently, the collection is composed mostly of system administration tasks.
-I hope that this collection of TIL's evolves to include more data science til's.
+I hope that this collection evolves to include more data science TIL's.

 ---